Introduction to Traditional Brazilian Food

 Lunch

-Certainly lunch is the heaviest meal of the day.
-Regional differences really stand out at lunchtime.
+For sure, lunch is the heaviest meal of the day.
+Regional differences stand out at lunchtime.
 But most of the country has rice and beans as a staple.
-The combo is served with an animal protein (mostly beef, chicken, or seafood) and cooked or fresh vegetables.
+The combo is served with animal protein (mostly beef, chicken, or seafood) and cooked or fresh vegetables.

 Many who work in large cities either have lunch at buffets where the food price varies by weight (por quilo), or order lunch delivery to the office, such as "Chinese" food.
 By the way, there has been a wave of Chinese immigration to Northeast Brazil in recent years.
 Quite a few of these immigrants own buffets that feature regional Brazilian cuisine.